Shitab Khan: The kingdom

 From 1480 to 1485, Shitab Khan was the governor of Rachakonda (near Narayanpur in modern Nalgonda district, Andhra Pradesh).
 He seems to have taken advantage of the internal turmoils of the Bahmanis and declared his independence in 1503, ruling from the Rachakonda, Warangal and Khammam forts from 1503 to 1512.
 He appears to have been very popular and inscriptional evidence suggests that he undertook many public works including repairing irrigation tanks and reinstating ruined temples.
 His stated purpose was to re-instate the great glory of the bygone Kakatiya times.
 A 16x38x12 m building in fine Indo-Saracenic style still stands in the old Warangal Fort, called Kush Mahal or Shitab Khan Palace.
 He had the Pakhala tank repaired which still serves many farmlands in the area and is now a picturesque tourist spot.
 He was also a patron of literature and Telugu poetry continued to flourish in his time.
 His prime minister, Enumulapalli Peddanna mantri, was the patron of Charigonda Dharmanna who wrote the Chitra Bharatam, a classic of Telugu poetry.
 Rich descriptions of his rule are in this work.

-In the turbulent regional politics of the time, Quli Qutb Shah ruler of Golconda Fort (in modern Hyderabad) was asserting his dominance and Shitab Khan had to face invasions from Golconda which was just shaking off the suzerainty of the Bahmanis.
-Warangal succumbed to the Golconda ruler and Shitab Khan had to flee, about 1512.
-He joined the service of Prataparudra Gajapati, King of Kalinga (Orissa).
-When the legendary Vijayanagar Emperor Sri Krishnadevaraya went on his Kalinga campaign, 1516–1517, his triumphal progress was effectively hindered by the archers of Shitab Khan at the mountain pass near Simhadri (modern Visakhapatnam district).
+In the turbulent regional politics of the time, Quli Qutb Shah, the Turko-Persian ruler of Golconda Fort (in modern Hyderabad) was asserting his dominance and Shitab Khan had to face invasions from Golconda which was just shaking off the suzerainty of the Bahmanis.
+Warangal succumbed to the Turko-Persian Golconda ruler and Shitab Khan had to flee, about 1512.
+He joined the service of Gajapati Prataparudra Deva.
+When the great Vijayanagara Emperor Sri Krishnadevaraya went on his Kalinga campaign, 1516–1517, his triumphal progress was effectively hindered by the archers of Shitab Khan at the mountain pass near Simhachalam (modern Visakhapatnam district).
 But Shitab lost the battle and, very likely, his life there.